1916 West Cork by-election

 A by-election in the constituency of West Cork was held on 15 November 1916, following the death of the incumbent All-for-Ireland League MP, James Gilhooly.
 It was won by Daniel O'Leary, who sat with the Irish Parliamentary Party candidate.

 During World War I the major political parties observed an electoral truce and most elections were uncontested with the incumbent party nominating a successor who was returned unopposed.
 Unusually, when Gilhooly died, the seat was contested by three candidates none of whom had official recognition from the Irish nationalist political organisations but all of whom supported the broad nationalist agenda.
-The by-election has its place in history as the first after the Easter Rising, the last in which the Irish Parliamentary Party captured a seat, the effective self-inflicted demise of the All-for-Ireland League and, in general, a pivotal point in the transition from one era to another.
+The by-election was the third to be held in Ireland after the Easter Rising and the last in which the Irish Parliamentary Party captured a seat, the effective self-inflicted demise of the All-for-Ireland League and, in general, a pivotal point in the transition from one era to another.
 It was also the last contest between the political rivals William O'Brien's All-for-Ireland League and John Redmond's Irish Parliamentary Party.